scriptSQD/scriptsqd-personal/README.md

 npm start
 ```

-To test SSR on Firebase CloudFunctions:
+To test SSR on Firebase cloud functions
+(keep in mind you should have `firebase-tools` package installed and logged in):

 ```bash
 npm run build:ssr-firebase